Marie Anne de Bourbon, Duchess of Vendôme

 Marie Anne de Bourbon (/fr/; 24 February 1678 - 11 April 1718) was the daughter of Henri Jules, Prince of Condé, and Anne Henriette of Bavaria.
 As a member of the reigning House of Bourbon, she was a Princesse du Sang.
 She was the duchesse de Vendôme by marriage.
 She was also the Duchess of Étampes in her own right.

 Biography

 Born in Paris in 1678, she was the ninth child of her parents, and the youngest to survive infancy.
 In her youth she was known as Mademoiselle de Montmorency, a style derived from one of her grandfather's titles.
-Her father, the Duke of Bourbon and First Prince of the Blood, was the eldest surviving son of the Grand Condé.
+Her father, the Duke of Bourbon and First Prince of the Blood, was the eldest surviving son of Louis, Grand Condé.

 Marie Anne was born and lived at the Hôtel de Condé, Paris, where her father was abusive to her as well as her mother, Anne Henriette of Bavaria.
 He frequently beat them.
 Marie Anne was among the last of her many siblings to marry.
 In 1704, her father had wanted her to marry Ferdinand Charles, Duke of Mantua and Montferrat, but the proposal did not materialise and Ferdinand Charles instead married Suzanne Henriette de Lorraine known as Mademoiselle d'Elbeuf.